Mastermindzh/tidal-hifi/README.md

 - Lack of a maintainers/developers. (no hotfixes, no issues being handled etc)
 - Most are simple web wrappers, not my cup of tea.
 - Some are DE oriented.
 I want this to work on WM's too.
-- None have widevine working at the moment and that is really the hardest part..
+- None have widevine working at the moment

 Sometimes it's just easier to start over, cover my own needs and then making it available to the public :)